UAE Labour Law Working Hours: Limits, Breaks and Ramadan Rules

 Beyond the standard 8 hours per day, you may work overtime.
 However, this is not unlimited.

-Total weekly working hours not to exceed 144 hours every three weeks (averaged)
+Total working hours must not exceed 144 hours in any three-week period

-These are legal caps.
-Your employer cannot require you to exceed them without your written consent and compensation.
+These are legal caps under Article 19 of Federal Decree-Law No. 33 of 2021.
+Your employer cannot require you to exceed them without your written consent and appropriate compensation.

-When you work overtime, you receive a premium on your base salary:
+When you work overtime, you receive a premium on your base hourly rate:

-These multipliers are mandatory.
-Your employer cannot negotiate lower rates or withhold overtime compensation.
+These multipliers are mandatory under Federal Decree-Law No. 33 of 2021.
+Your employer cannot negotiate lower rates or withhold overtime compensation in your contract.
+Any clause attempting to waive overtime pay is legally void.

 Ramadan Working Hours Reduction